 - ASSOCIATE PROFESSOR Medicine, Cardiology

 Dr. Silbiger completed his residency training in internal medicine at Nassau University Medical Center and his fellowship training in cardiovascular diseases at Beth Israel Medical Center.
 He is board certified in internal medicine, cardiology and adult echocardiography.
 Dr. Silbiger is a fellow of the American College of Cardiology and of the American Society of Echocardiography, where he sits as a member of the Committee for Continuing Medical Education.
 Dr. Silbiger joined the faculty of the Icahn School of Medicine at Mount Sinai in 1992 and is presently associate professor of medicine.
 He currently serves as director of the Echocardiography Laboratory at Elmhurst Hospital Center, a major teaching campus for the Mount Sinai Clinical Cardiology Fellowship Training Program.
-His research interests include coronary artery disease in high risk immigrant populations, the role of epicardial fat in atherosclerotic heart disease and mechanisms of functional mitral regurgitation.
+His research interests include coronary artery disease in high risk immigrant populations, the role of epicardial fat in atherosclerotic heart disease and the structural mechanics of functional mitral regurgitation.
 Dr. Silbiger has published a number of articles on these and other subjects, some of which are listed below.